Definition and Examples of Stock Splits

 Makes Portfolio Rebalancing Simpler

-Portfolio managers find it easier to sell shares to buy new ones when each share price is lower because each trade involves a smaller percentage of the portfolio.
+When each share price is lower, portfolio managers find it easier to sell shares in order to buy new ones.
+Each trade involves a smaller percentage of the portfolio.

 Makes Selling Put Options Cheaper

 Selling a put option can be very expensive for stocks trading at a high price.
 You may know that a put option gives the buyer the right to sell 100 shares of stock (referred to as a "lot") at an agreed-upon price.
 The seller of the put must be prepared to purchase that stock lot.
 If a stock is trading at $1,000 per share, the put seller has to have $100,000 in cash on hand to fulfill their obligation.
 If a stock is trading at $20 a share, they have to have a more reasonable $2,000.

 Perhaps the most compelling reason for a company to split its stock is that it tends to boost share prices.
 A Nasdaq study that analyzed stock splits by large-cap companies from 2012 to 2018 found that simply announcing a stock split increased the share price by an average of 2.5%.
 In addition, a stock that had split outperformed the market by an average of 4.8% over one year.